moby/moby/docs/reference/api/docker_remote_api_v1.24.md

   manager, as well as determining the networking interface used for the VXLAN Tunnel Endpoint (VTEP).
 - **RemoteAddr** – Address of any manager node already participating in the Swarm to join.
 - **Secret** – Secret token for joining this Swarm.
-- **CAHash** – Optional hash of the root CA to avoid relying on trust on first use.
+- **CACertHash** – Optional hash of the root CA to avoid relying on trust on first use.
 - **Manager** – Directly join as a manager (only for a Swarm configured to autoaccept managers).

 ### Leave a Swarm

-**Warning:** this endpoint is part of the Swarm management feature introduced in Docker 1.12, and might be subject to non backward-compatible changes.
+**Warning**: this endpoint is part of the Swarm management feature introduced in Docker 1.12, and might be subject to non backward-compatible changes.

 `POST /swarm/leave`